AIMultipleAIMultiple

 When is end-to-end (E2E) performed?

 End-to-end (E2E) testing is usually performed after system testing.
-It is especially useful to identify system dependencies considering that it tests both the software system and the connected systems.
+It is especially useful to identify system dependencies, considering that it tests both the software system and the connected systems.
+See Figure 1 for the complete SDLC timeline.

 What are the benefits of end-to-end (E2E) testing?